Understanding Transformer Taps and Voltage Adjustment

 Overcurrent Protection

 NEC Article 450 outlines the requirements for overcurrent protection for transformers.
-Table 450.3(B) specifies the maximum rating for primary and secondary protective devices for transformers rated 1000 volts or less.
+Table 450.3(B) in the NEC provides the maximum ratings or settings for primary and secondary protective devices for transformers rated 1000 volts or less.
 The sizing of these devices depends on the transformer’s full-load current and whether protection is provided on the primary side only or on both the primary and secondary sides.
-When adjusting taps, the turns ratio changes, but the fundamental kVA rating of the transformer does not.
-The overcurrent protection must be sized correctly for the transformer itself, a detail every master electrician must verify.
-For more about voltage levels, refer to our article on high, medium, and low voltage definitions.
+When adjusting taps, the physical turns change on the tapped winding but the transformer’s nameplate kVA rating is unchanged; overcurrent protection must still be sized and applied appropriately for the transformer’s rated kVA and terminal currents.

 Feeder Taps vs. Transformer Taps

 It’s important for an electrician to distinguish between transformer taps and feeder taps.
-Transformer taps are internal to the transformer, used for voltage adjustment.
-Feeder taps, covered in NEC 240.21, are connections made to a larger feeder conductor to supply a downstream load without overcurrent protection at the point of the tap itself.
-The rules for feeder taps are strict, with specific limitations on length and ampacity based on the size of the main feeder’s overcurrent device.
-While both are called “taps,” their application and governing NEC articles are entirely different.
+Transformer taps are internal to the transformer and used for voltage adjustment.
+Feeder taps, which are governed by NEC 240.21, are connections made to a larger feeder conductor to supply a downstream load; the NEC places limitations on length and ampacity for such taps when overcurrent protection is not installed at the point of the tap.
+While both are called “taps,” their application and governing NEC articles are different, and the rules for feeder taps should be followed precisely to maintain safety and compliance.

 Transformer Troubleshooting with Taps

 Incorrect tap settings are a common source of voltage problems.
-During transformer troubleshooting, if equipment is malfunctioning due to persistent over or under-voltage, checking the tap setting is a logical step.
+During transformer troubleshooting, if equipment is malfunctioning due to persistent over- or under-voltage, checking the tap setting is a logical step.
 Other diagnostic tests can help determine if the issue lies with the tap changer itself.
 A winding resistance test can detect poor connections or open circuits within the tap changer assembly.
-For more advanced diagnostics, an insulation resistance test can identify breakdowns in insulation between windings or from windings to ground, which might be exacerbated by faulty tap connections.
+For insulation integrity, an insulation resistance test (megger) can identify breakdowns in insulation between windings or from windings to ground, which might be exacerbated by faulty tap connections.
 Correctly set taps are a cornerstone of a healthy power system, such as those found in facilities using 480V 3-phase power.
 Fine-tune your knowledge of power systems.
 Explore our advanced topics.

 Primary Sources